pg-aarp/pg-aarp/README.md

 - 👋 Hi, I’m @pg-aarp
 - I am a Junior Undergraduate student at the University of Maryland majoring in Computer Science with minors in Statistics and Data Science
 - I am currently working as a Data Engineering Intern at AARP with the DAG Group
-- 📫 How to reach me: psgupta@aarp.org
+- 📫 Reach me at: psgupta@aarp.org

 <!---